IgorMilya/Step-theHam/README.md

-#Please take into account that this landing was calculated on a wide windows(monitors)
+# Please take into account that this landing was calculated on wide windows(monitors)